htso/Pedestrian_in_few_shots/README.md

 You will get two folders : `detections/`, `networks/`.
 Place them in /home/[MyNameHere]/Pedestrian_in_few_shots/deep_sort

-Step 3 : Pick a video and generate the detection file.
+Step 3 : Pick a video and generate the tracking file.
 I choose MOT16-03 in deep_sort/test/ folder for illustration; feel free to pick others.

          cd /home/[MyNameHere]/Pedestrian_in_few_shots/deep_sort